 After four years of license suspension has ended, you will need to reapply for a new license.
 The process of acquiring a new license includes re-taking the driving and written tests.
-Since you have an HTO status, should you get caught operating a vehicle at all at the time of your license suspension, you will face stricter punishments.
+Since you have a Habitual Traffic Offender (HTO) status, should you get caught operating a vehicle at all at the time of your license suspension, you will face stricter punishments.

 If you’re capable of obtaining a new driver’s license, you’ll need to have an IID on all the cars that you drive or own for whatever period the Department of Motor Vehicles (DMV) imposes.

 Apart from these criminal consequences, you can also be subjected to administrative sanctions as well as experience collateral repercussions.
 These include: